 There's a science behind those gorgeous flames

 Aside from their blue eyes, the points of the Siamese are instantly recognizable.
-But these points of theirs don’t occur simply because.
+But these points of theirs don't occur simply because.
 At birth, a Siamese cat will be a creamy white beige, and their flames come as they mature.
-Their signature points are in relation to heat, and their mother’s womb is a warm and stable environment that will not permit the enzymes that darken their fur pigment to become triggered.
+Their signature points are in relation to heat, and their mother's womb is a warm and stable environment that will not permit the enzymes that darken their fur pigment to become triggered.
 All Siamese cats have a gene that makes them partially albino.
 The enzymes which control the color of their fur will not process in warm temperatures, but once under 100 degrees, this will invite the points to form.
 The older the cat gets, the more noticeable their points become until they reach maturity.
 And the points are in relation to temperature, so the coolest regions on their body is where these points will show.

 Did you learn anything new about this gorgeous cat breed?
 Share this article with other people you know who love Siamese cats!